stairsb/C-/README.md

 # C-
-This repository contains games and programs with other basic functionality is C++
+This repository contains games and programs with other basic functionality in C++